ahmadajal/MoDE/README.md

 <img src="https://github.com/ahmadajal/Multi-objective-2D-Embeddings/blob/master/images/mode.png?raw=True" alt="mode_image" width="500">

-# Update
-A more complete version of this paper has been accepted in the ACM Transactions on Knowledge Discovery from Data (TKDD) [2] which includes the extension of MoDE to n-dimensional embeddings.

 If you find this code useful or use it in a publication or research, please cite [1,2].
 We would also love to hear how you have used this code.